Graphene: Graphene fiber

 In 2011, researchers reported a novel yet simple approach to fabricating graphene fibers from chemical vapor deposition-grown graphene films.
 The method was scalable and controllable, delivering tunable morphology and pore structure by controlling the evaporation of solvents with suitable surface tension.
 Flexible all-solid-state supercapacitors based on these graphene fibers were demonstrated in 2013.

-In 2015, intercalating small graphene fragments into the gaps formed by larger, coiled graphene sheets, after annealing provided pathways for conduction, while the fragments helped reinforce the fibers.
+In 2015, researchers intercalated small graphene fragments into the gaps formed by larger, coiled graphene sheets.
+They found that after annealing, this provided pathways for conduction, while the fragments helped reinforce the fibers.
 The resulting fibers offered better thermal and electrical conductivity and mechanical strength.
 Thermal conductivity reached 1290 W/m/K, while tensile strength reached 1080 MPa.

 In 2016, kilometer-scale continuous graphene fibers with outstanding mechanical properties and excellent electrical conductivity were produced by high-throughput wet-spinning of graphene oxide liquid crystals followed by graphitization through a full-scale synergetic defect-engineering strategy.
 The graphene fibers with superior performances promise wide applications in functional textiles, lightweight motors, microelectronic devices, etc.

 Tsinghua University in Beijing, led by Wei Fei of the Department of Chemical Engineering, claims to be able to create a carbon nanotube fiber that has a tensile strength of 80 GPa.